Wanna break up with store-bought salad dressing? Try my take on an easy, all-purpose, homemade sun-dried tomato vinaigrette.

 It’s no secret that store-bought salad dressings aren’t exactly good for us.
 Most brands use poor quality oils, unnecessary sweeteners, starches, chemical stabilizers, and preservatives.
 Yikes.
 Not the kind of stuff I personally wanna douse my greens with.

 As a longtime convert to homemade sauces and dressings, I like to make one or two as part of my weekly meal prep, which sets me up for optimal vegetable consumption throughout the week.
 This sun-dried tomato vinaigrette is an all-purpose favorite.
-Can we just talk about the gorgeous orange color for a second?
+Can we just talk about the gorgeous color for a second?
 It beckons to me each time I open the fridge and I suddenly find myself thinking, “I should have salad today.”

 This dressing is tangy, bright, a tad garlicky, and packed with umami, thanks to the savoriness of sun-dried tomatoes.
 It’s perfect for steamed or roasted vegetables, crunchy green salads, and grain bowls, too.